Salary Analysis - Tailored to your needs

-Salary analyses will be required of all companies with more than 100 full-time employees beginning in 2020.
+Salary analyses will be required of all companies with more than 100 employees beginning in 2020.
 To this end, the federal government is providing access to «Logib», which is a free, standardized tool that can be used by any Swiss company.
 Because it’s a “one size fits all” tool, Logib can only partially account for the salary scales of an individual company.
 With a bit of practice, about a day is required to enter the data into the tool.
 However, there are some stumbling blocks which aren’t visible at first glance, and interpreting the data is not always easy.
 As an official partner of the Swiss federal government, we offer a one-day Logib training workshop so that companies can learn to use the tool correctly and independently.

-Next Logib training: September 5 in St. Gallen (German)
+Next Logib training: September 8 in Fribourg

 Costs: CHF 358.-